input-output-hk/hermes/docs/src/architecture/05_building_block_view/hermes_engine.md

 ## Hermes runtime extension (HRE)

-*Hermes runtime extension (HRE)* - a Hermes module which will provides an additional functionality, besides the to the [*Hermes application*] and stands as a library.
+*Hermes runtime extension (HRE)* - a Hermes module which will provides an additional functionality, besides to the [*Hermes application*] and stands as a library.
 It is a singleton object, which serves all [*Hermes applications*][*Hermes application*] at a time.
 It defines the following parts: